Expertise + Work History

 • Development: Created a comprehensive fundraising program, including annual fund, sponsorship, corporate and foundation activities, and special events.

-For self-produced and original theatricals, duties included casting; contracting creative, performing, and production personnel; working with unions to negotiate labor agreements; providing general management support; and serving as production associate for Ordway-produced national tours of large-scale musicals.
+For self-produced and original theatricals, key achievements include: assisted with casting, talent acquisition, and the negotiation of union labor agreements; contracted personnel; provided general and company management support; and served as production associate for Ordway-produced national tours of large-scale musicals.

 EARLY CAREER | EDUCATION